adelriosantiago/adelriosantiago-blog/url-shorteners/eng.md

 <hidden>[tweet image with shortened URL]</hidden>

 Using an URL shortener not only makes your links look prettier.
 You can also get some useful insights about your audience.
-It also helps you to understand you Twitter audience better by tracking these properties:
+It also helps you to understand you Twitter audience better by tracking these properties that can help you improve your brand:

  - Platform: Is your audience using iOS, Android or Windows?
  - Browser: Is your content seen on Firefox, Chrome or Opera?